DeNetPRO/Node/readme.md

 Note if you don't see something similar for several days, please send as a message [here](https://discord.gg/cPz9m4cSWv)

+### How can I calculate my earnings?

+When DeNet Node receives files it starts sending proofs to blockchain smart contract using Proof-Of-Storage algorithm

+Nodes are rewarded in TBY tokens.
+One TBY can be received for storing 1 TB of data for a year.
+If you stored 500 GB for a year you will receive 0.5 TBY and so on.
+Our early miners will be additionally rewarded for every successful proof request.
+Also additional rewards for using miners resources are coming in the future.

 ##  Links

 [Discord Miners Group](https://discord.gg/cPz9m4cSWv)